Spend-Wise/Spend-Wise/SpendWise v3 Features.md

 - Database Utilities
   - All the Database Utilities only should show up only when the user is logged in with the USER TYPE of ADMIN.
   - User with the USER TYPE user should not be able to open these Database Utilities

-- Centralized Queries
-  - There should not be queries created in the main code file.
-  - There should be a separate file for all the SQL queries that are used in the whole code.
-  - And all the queries should be imported from this file to the file where that query is needed.

 - Appearance
   - Option of changing the appearance of the application should be available in the PROFILE menu.